 Horsetail absorbs silica from the soil, along with a host of other nutrients.
 Be mindful that horsetail will also absorb any heavy metals & pollutants present in contaminated soils, so pay careful attention to soil conditions where you find this plant, if you feel compelled to harvest.
 With any wild harvest, always be sure you've chosen a site that is clean & free of contamination.

-Many folks make a tea from the aerial (above-ground) parts of horsetail to access it's nutrient & mineral rich profile.
+Many folks enjoy tea from the aerial (above-ground) parts of horsetail to access it's nutrient & mineral rich profile.
 Horsetail herb is best harvested for consumption in the spring and early summer, as the plant's silica begins to crystalize later in the season, which can be harsh on the body's filtration systems.
 Late season horsetail does however make an excellent backcountry pot scrubber when you're in a pinch!
 Externally, the plant can be steeped in hot water to make a nourishing scalp & hair rinse.

 If you feel called to use horsetail, take care to heat the plant before consuming, as cooking destroys an enzyme in the fresh plant that can disrupt some vitamins in the body.
 The high silica content of the plant can irritate the urinary tract, and long term internal use of horsetail is not recommended.
 Always consult a field guide, relevant literature, & best yet a professional while you're learning to identify and use wild plants!
 Check for any cautions or contraindications to be sure a plant is safe to use with your body.